martakortslaur/Jeti-tracker/README.md

 * As a user, I would like to be able to create an account, so that I can view available features.
 * As a user, I would like to be able to create an account, so that I can see what features have been requested by others.
 * As a user, I would like to be able to create an account, so that I can request features.
-* As a user, I would like to be able to create an account, so that I can vote for features that I would like to see being developed.
+* As a user, I would like to be able to create an account, so that I can vote for features that I would like to see being dealt with.

 ## Features